VotER and Community Health Centers

 In Partnership with the National Association of Community Health Centers

 NACHC has been at the forefront of civic engagement in the health sector for decades in an effort to encourage and assist America’s community health centers in developing and implementing programs that help get patients, family members, and staff ready to have their voices heard electorally.
-VotER and NACHC are collaborating to make it easy for community health centers to get involved in civic engagement.
+Vot-ER and NACHC are collaborating to make it easy for community health centers to get involved in civic engagement during National Health Center Week and year-round.

-NACHC has created a best practices guide using the VotER tools that can be accessed below.
+NACHC and Vot-ER have joined forces and below is best practices guide using the Vot-ER tools that can be accessed below.

 The legal team at NACHC has created a FAQ page that answers the most commonly asked question about community health centers and civic engagement and that can be accessed below.